Netflix-Skunkworks/causaltransportr/README.md

 ## Estimators

-The `ateCAL` function implements the following estimators by aggregating estimates of individual marginal means over different marginal $X$ distributions for the generalization and transportation case. $\mu, \pi, \rho$ are nuisance parameters fit using ML.
+The `ateGT` function implements the following estimators by aggregating estimates of individual marginal means over different marginal $X$ distributions for the generalization and transportation case. $\mu, \pi, \rho$ are nuisance parameters fit using ML.

 ![](man/figures/estTable.png)

 ## Installation